2018 Crozet, Virginia, train crash: Crash

 About 11:16 a.m.
 EST (16:16 UTC), Amtrak Congressional Special Train 923 struck the left rear of a garbage truck operated by Time Disposal at a railroad crossing at Lanetown Road near Crozet, Virginia.
 This caused the truck to rotate counterclockwise and collide with a railroad signal structure next to the tracks.
 The body of the garbage truck separated from the cab, and the truck's two passengers were ejected.
 The crossing is protected by flasher lights and gates, which were operating at the time of collision.
 According to a witness, the train sounded a prolonged warning with its horn as the truck was trying to cross the track.
 According to an Albemarle County Police Department statement, 28-year-old truck passenger Christopher Foley died; he had mistakenly been identified by some as the driver.
 Another passenger was airlifted in critical condition, and the truck driver was taken to the hospital in serious condition.
 Three train passengers and three Amtrak crewmembers reported minor injuries.

 Several politicians on the train made statements on the scene to media outlets.
 Representative Thomas Massie of Kentucky described the incident as "...loud and surprising.
 Some minor bumps and bruises in this car.
 We saw debris go by the left side of the train.
 The part of the truck we can see was decimated.
 Very relieved when the train came to a stop and still on the tracks."

 Six injured people were taken to the University of Virginia Medical Center in Charlottesville.
 The hospital reported that one of the injured was in critical condition.
 One member of Congress, Representative Jason Lewis of Minnesota, was taken to the hospital with a concussion.
 He was treated and released, rejoining the group at the retreat in the early evening.
 Representative Roger Marshall, M.D., of Kansas, a passenger on the train, administered first aid and CPR to the injured, as did other passengers and local residents with medical training.

 At 1:15 p.m.
 EST, the partially derailed lead locomotive, Amtrak P42DC heritage unit #145, was removed from the train to allow the investigation to continue.
-The remainder of the train was then moved back to Charlottesville Union Station, where the passengers were transferred to waiting buses to continue their trip to the Greenbrier. #145 was repaired and put back into service following the incident.
+The remainder of the train was then moved back to Charlottesville Union Station by P42DC #4, where the passengers were transferred to waiting buses to continue their trip to the Greenbrier. #145 was repaired and put back into service following the incident.